RoebideBruijn/microsatellite-expression-quantification-snakemake-pipeline/README.md

 # microsatellite-expression-quantification-snakemake-pipeline
-Quantify expression of RNA microsatellites using a snakemake pipeline
+Quantify expression of RNA microsatellites using a snakemake workflow

-test

-Test3